-- No adjustments are necessary to the jig or the router. - Swivel the end plate through 90°. - Using the opposite side of the Jig, butt the top of the jig into the head of the frame and up against the hanging jamb until the edge stops touch the opening edge of the frame. - Without letting the jig move, locate the bradawls into the bradawl holes. - Hammer the bradawls carefully into the door frame until the nylon spacer fitted to the bradawl touches the face of the jig. - Now plug in the router and place the router with cutter and guide bush fitted, into the first aperture of the jig.
+- No adjustments are necessary to the jig or the router. - Swivel the end plate through 90°. - Using the opposite side of the jig, butt the top of the jig into the head of the frame and up against the hanging jamb until the edge stops touch the opening edge of the frame. - Without letting the jig move, locate the bradawls into the bradawl holes. - Hammer the bradawls carefully into the door frame until the nylon spacers fitted to the bradawls touch the face of the jig. - Now plug in the router and place the router with the cutter and guide bush fitted, into the first aperture of the jig.

-Extra care must be taken when routing top hinge
+Extra care must be taken when routing top hinge.

-Check the plastic spacer is on each bradawl before use.
+Check two plastic spacers are on each bradawl before use.

-Ensure working position is comfortable.
-Keep proper footing and balance at all times, especially when routing a recess in a frame.
+Ensure working position is comfortable, especially when setting up the jig and routing a hinge recess in a frame.

-Position the guide bush in any corner of aperture and plunge cutter into frame until depth, set by depth stop, is reached.
+■ Position the guide bush in any corner of an aperture, switch router on and plunge the cutter into frame until depth, set by depth stop, is reached.
 Lock the carriage of the router in this position.
 Immediately start routing around the aperture in a clockwise direction.
 Then remove the waste from the centre of the aperture.

 - Release the carriage of the router and repeat the procedure for the remaining apertures. - Switch off router and remove jig from frame by pulling out bradawls with a twisting action. - Square off rounded corners of hinge recess with a corner chisel Ref.
-C/CHISEL and hammer. - After use of the jig, the Ref.
-H/JIG/A can be disassembled by loosening and removing the screws and pulling apart the two extrusions.
+C/CHISEL and hammer - After use of the jig, the Ref.
+H/JIG/A can be disassembled by loosening and removing the screws and pulling apart the two parts.
 Keep edge stops fitted.
 Return jigs and parts to storage/carry case.

 Release the plunge action on the router after each hinge, as not doing so could result in cutting into the edge of the jig and causing damage.
-If you damage the jig or blocks, an epoxy resin (e.g. Araldite® Epoxide Resin) can be used to fill the gap and if rubbed smooth will provide a continuous edge on which the guide bush can follow.
+If you damage the jig, an epoxy resin can be used to fill the gap and if rubbed smooth will provide a continuous edge on which the guide bush can follow.